adityasiwan/sensor-fusion-object-tracking-ekf/writeup.md

 #### Step 2 : Track Management

 The second step involves the initialization of new tracks and adjusting the track score for unassigned tracks if it is too high.
 The tracks have `score` and `state` as attributes.
 The track state is constantly updated based on its score into `initialized`, `tentative` or `confirmed`.
 The thresholds for this update are modified based on experiments in the `params.py` file.
-The tracks are also deleted if the score is very low OR the covariance of px or py bigger than the threshold.
+The tracks are also deleted if the score is very low OR the covariance of px or py is bigger than the threshold.

 After completing this step, we can see from the below snap that a new track is initialized and confirmed and once the vehicle vanishes from the visible range the tracks are deleted.

+##### Tracking

+After completing this step, we can see from the below snap that a new track is initialized and confirmed and once the vehicle vanishes from the visible range the tracks are deleted.

 ![tracking-2](./img/final/step-2/tracking.png)

+##### RMSE Chart

 ![rmse-2](./img/final/step-2/rmse.png)